hmc-memsafe-2016f/hmc-memsafe-2016f.github.io/index.md

 layout: default
 ---

+This is the webpage for *Memory Safety*, a half-course being offered at Harvey Mudd during the second half of Fall 2016.
+It is embdedded within CS 189:
+Programming Practicum.

+[Alex Ozdemir][aozdemir] is leading the course, and is being advised by [Colleen Lewis][colleen] and [Ben Wiedermann][ben].

+# The Motivation

 A constant struggle when programming is writing programs that are both safe and highly performant.
 Most programming languages end up choosing to give the programmer more control at the expense of safety, or deny that control at the